Harvest planning calculator

 Match people and stations to the wet pounds actually coming down each day.

-Check whether room capacity forces staged cuts or extra hanging space.
+Check whether room capacity forces staged harvests or extra hanging space.

 • Pack-out forecast

-Use the dry trimmed estimate for bins, jars, labels, and downstream handoff planning.
+Use the dry yield estimate for bins, labels, and downstream handoff planning.

 How to plan your harvest